zquestz/geoclue-tz/README.md

 ## Configuration

-To setup your own default configuration just create `/etc/geoclue-tz.conf`.
+To setup your own home configuration just create `/etc/geoclue-tz.conf`.
 The configuration file is in UCL format.
+This makes it super easy to set the values for your home, and restore them whenever you want.

 For more information about UCL visit:
 [https://github.com/vstakhov/libucl](https://github.com/vstakhov/libucl)

 The following keys are supported:

-* defaultLatitude (default latitude if match isn't found)
-* defaultLongitude (default longitude if match isn't found)
-* defaultAltitude (default altitude if match isn't found)
-* defaultAccuracy (default accuracy if match isn't found)
+* home - bool (enable home configuration)
+* homeLatitude - float32 (home latitude)
+* homeLongitude - float32 (home longitude)
+* homeAltitude - float32 (home altitude)
+* homeAccuracy - float32 (home accuracy)
-* verbose (verbose mode)
+* verbose - bool (verbose mode)
-* dryRun (dry run mode)
+* dryRun - bool (dry run mode)

 ## License